The phrase “born again” is often heard. Jesus said we must be born again. But what does “born again” mean?

 The pattern of water and the Spirit is clearly evident in all these passages.
 It is also clearly associated with salvation and belief in Christ in both the Gospels and the book of Acts.
 Can we really separate this pattern of water and the Spirit – baptism in water and in the Holy Spirit – from Christ's declaration, "Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God"?

-You can navigate through the slides more quickly using a mousewheel or keyboard arrow keys.
+You can navigate through the slides using your keyboard arrow keys.
 Refresh the page to return to the first slide.
 You can also reach the last slides by moving backwards from the first.

 Prefer to watch a video of the live presentation?
 See below.